The SFrame format

 SFRAME_FDE_TYPE_PCINC (0).

-See The SFrame FDE types.
+See The SFrame FDE Types.

 0–3fretypeChoice of three SFrame FRE types.
-See The SFrame FRE types.
+See The SFrame FRE Types.

-2.3.2 The SFrame FDE types
+2.3.2 The SFrame FDE Types

-SFrame format defines two types of FDE entries.
+The SFrame format defines two types of FDE entries.
 The choice of which SFrame FDE type to use is made based on the instruction patterns in the relevant program stub.

 An SFrame FDE of type SFRAME_FDE_TYPE_PCINC is an indication that the PCs in the FREs should be treated as increments in bytes.
 This is used fo the the bulk of the executable code of a program, which contains instructions with no specific pattern.